Juvenile lifer seeks reprieve amid broader push for leniency

 “I can still almost hear that tape,” Paul Charlton, one of the prosecutors at the time, recently told The Associated Press.
 “And if you had been through that trial, if you had seen the callous and remorseless way in which these individuals faced the evidence against them and their lack of remorse at that time, most people would be as I remain today, unsympathetic to Mr. Briones’ arguments.”

-In a letter to the court during Briones' 2016 resentencing, Sharyn and Brian Lindsay said the passing of time hadn't made their lives easier or mended their hearts.
+Bennit Hayes, who served time with Briones at the federal prison in Beaumont, Texas, said he believes Briones is a changed man.
+He said Briones studied intently, worked hard and encouraged others to lead better lives.

-They established an engineering scholarship in their son's name at Northern Arizona University.
+“He was the light in the candle that I put up against everything else going forward," said Hayes, whose sentence was commuted by President Barack Obama in 2016.

-Briones now is at the federal prison in metropolitan Phoenix, about a 50 minute drive from Carmen Briones’ home on the Salt River reservation.
-She hasn’t seen him since last May because of pandemic restrictions, but they keep in contact through email and phone calls.
+Briones now is at the federal prison in metropolitan Phoenix, near Carmen Briones’ home on the Salt River reservation.
+She said they keep in contact but haven't seen each other since last May because of pandemic restrictions.

-She said releasing Riley Briones from prison would mean they could be a family in a more meaningful way.
-But whatever the 9th Circuit decides won't change who her husband has become, she said.
+Releasing Riley Briones from prison would mean they could be a family in a more meaningful way, she said.
+But whatever the 9th Circuit decides, she said it won’t change who her husband has become.

-“He’s still going to continue wherever he’s at to minister, to mentor, to be a positive example and give guidance to those who he has contact with," she said.
-"We’ve had enough appeals come and go that ... wisdom would tell you just pray and see what happens.”
+“He’s still going to continue wherever he’s at to minister, to mentor, to be a positive example and give guidance to those who he has contact with,” said Carmen Briones, who is Pascua Yaqui.
+“We’ve had enough appeals come and go that ... wisdom would tell you just pray and see what happens.”

 Fonseca covers Indigenous communities on the AP’s Race and Ethnicity team.
 Follow her on Twitter at https://twitter.com/FonsecaAP